 Ask your students, what are traditions in art?
-During this activity, ask your students to discuss what constituted their idea of an artist's tradition in art.
-Help them consider what is encompassed in an artist's tradition in art, how we interact with tradition, and why an artist would focus on the traditions of art.
+During this activity, ask your students to discuss what constituted their idea of a tradition in art.
+Help them consider what is encompassed in tradition in art, how we interact with tradition, and why/how an artist would focus on the traditions of art.

 - a.
-Compare and contrast the artwork below.
+Compare and contrast the artworks below.
 Think about the idea of tradition in each artwork.
 Both works have captured their subjects in different ways. - b.
 Discuss their similarities and differences.